-Dr. George Edwin Schram Beattie was born in Highgate on the 24th of October, 1905 the only child of Edwin Thomas Beattie and the former Ella Cora Reycraft.
-His father was merchant in Highgate.
-According to the 1921 census, the family was residing on Victoria Street.
+Dr. George Edwin Schram Beattie was born in Highgate, Ontario on the 24th of October, 1905 the only child of Edwin Thomas Beattie and the former Ella Cora Reycraft.
+His father was a merchant in Highgate and according to the 1921 census, the family resided on Victoria Street.
 Dr. Beattie was educated in Highgate before attending London South Collegiate Institute.

-Dr. Beattie went on to Medical School at the University of Western Ontario in London.
-He graduated M.D. in 1931.
-He wrote and passed the exams for the Medical Council of Canada (L.M.C.C.) and the Michigan State Medical Board.
+Dr. Beattie went on to medical school at the University of Western Ontario in London.
+He graduated M.D. on the 29th of May, 1931.
+Dr. Beattie wrote and passed the exams for the Medical Council of Canada (L.M.C.C.) and the Michigan State Medical Board.
 He interned at St. Mary’s Hospital in Detroit, Michigan, at the Detroit Children’s Hospital and at St. Mary’s Hospital in Saginaw, Michigan, finishing up in 1933.

 Dr. Beattie served overseas with the Royal Canadian Army Medical Corp during World War II.
 He returned home with the rank of Captain in May of 1946.
 After the war, he served with he Kent Regiment and received a long service medal.
 He was an honored member of the Alpha Kappa Kappa Medical Fraternity.
 His medical practice was located at 274 King St. in Chatham.

-Dr. Beattie was killed in an automobile collision on the 18th of December, 1978.
-Mrs. Beattie died in June of 1999.
-They are buried at Maple Leaf Cemetery in Chatham.
+Dr. Beattie was killed in an automobile collision on Highway #2, approximately 9 km. east of Chatham, on the 16th of December, 1978.
+Dr. Beattie’s son Douglas died in 1994.
+Mrs. Beattie died in Chatham on the 28th of June, 1999.
+Dr. and Mrs. Beattie were buried at Maple Leaf Cemetery in Chatham.

 *Dr. Beattie is also featured on The Gathering Our Heroes website.